swaxi/SGTool/README.md

 ![SGTools image](dialog.png)

 # changelog=0.3.02
-      * Add networkx as requirement
+      * Add networkx, shapely and geopandas  as requirement so linux is happy 0.3.01
-      0.3.01
       * Fix median removal and resoration for FFT filters
       0.3.00